 As noted above, Doctor Who series 13 filming isn’t planned to begin until autumn 2020, and festive special Revolution of the Daleks has already been shot ahead of its late 2020/early 2021 airdate.

-Of course, the lengthy postproduction work required in making the special – including additional dialogue recording (ADR), editing and VFX work – is presumably still to be completed, so it could be that there will be some disruption in this area.
+Of course, the lengthy postproduction work required in making the special – including additional dialogue recording (ADR), editing and VFX work – is still being completed, as Chris Chibnall revealed in a recent Doctor Who column.

 Still, overall Doctor Who is in better shape than many other TV shows at the moment with the next special already in the can and the upcoming filming schedule yet to be disrupted.
 So keep hopeful!